-The existing building pad contains annual grasses and weeds.
+The existing building pad contains annual grasses and weeds, which are regularly cut and cleared.
 Vegetation in the adjacent coastal canyon consists of a mixture of natives and exotics.
 The Landscape Plan provided by the applicant shows that all yard areas on the pad area will be landscaped with native, drought-tolerant trees, shrubs, and groundcovers.
 The adjacent canyon slope and bluff slope contain coastal sage that will remain undisturbed.
+No permanent irrigation is proposed.
+The Landscape Plan states that a "temporary surface piped drip irrigation will be installed initially so that the new planting can take root only and the it shall be removed."